filipomarcellino/doomPostsAnalysis/README.md

 # GOAL
-Sentiment Analysis of cs reddit postings from 2019 to 2024
+Career Sentiment Analysis of cs reddit career postings from 2019 to 2024

 ## WorkFlow